apnguyen1/floor-it/frontend/README.md

 ## Overview

 This is the frontend for Floor It!
 It is built using React and utilizes the Web Speech Recognition API for speech-to-text functionality.
-The frontend communicates with a backend server via REST APIs.

 ## Table of Contents